Controversies surrounding Richard Wagner: Racism

 Some biographers have asserted that Wagner in his final years came to believe in the Aryanist philosophy of Arthur de Gobineau.
 However the influence of Gobineau on Wagner's thought is debated.
 Wagner was first introduced to Gobineau in person in Rome in November 1876.
 The two did not cross paths again until 1880, well after Wagner had completed the libretto for Parsifal, the opera most often accused of containing racist ideology.
-Although Gobineau's An Essay on the Inequality of the Human Races was written 25 years earlier, it seems that Wagner did not read it until October 1880.
+Although Gobineau's An Essay on the Inequality of the Human Races was written 25 years earlier, it seems that Wagner did not read it until October 1880 (although the phrase “Entartet Geschlecht” at the start of Tristan und Isolde suggests awareness of the essay's concepts soon after its initial publication).
 There is evidence to suggest that Wagner was very interested in Gobineau's idea that Western society was doomed because of miscegenation between "superior" and "inferior" races.
 However, he does not seem to have subscribed to any belief in the superiority of the supposed Germanic or "Nordic race".

 Wagner's conversations with Gobineau during the philosopher's 5-week stay at Wahnfried in 1881 were punctuated with frequent arguments.
 Cosima Wagner's diary entry for June 3 recounts one exchange in which Wagner "positively exploded in favour of Christianity as compared to racial theory."
 Gobineau also believed that in order to have musical ability, one must have black ancestry.

 Wagner subsequently wrote three essays in response to Gobineau's ideas: Introduction to a Work of Count Gobineau, Know Thyself, and Heroism and Christianity (all 1881).
 The Introduction is a short piece written for the Bayreuther Blätter in which Wagner praises the Count's book:

 We asked Count Gobineau, returned from weary, knowledge-laden wanderings among far distant lands and peoples, what he thought of the present aspect of the world; to-day we give his answer to our readers.
 He, too, had peered into an Inner: he proved the blood in modern manhood's veins, and found it tainted past all healing.

 In "Know Thyself" Wagner deals with the German people, who Gobineau believes are the "superior" Aryan race.
 Wagner, in fact, rejects the notion that the Germans are a race at all and further proposes that we should look past the notion of race to focus on the human qualities ("das Reinmenschliche") common to all of us.
 In "Heroism and Christianity", Wagner proposes that Christianity could function to provide a moral harmonization of all races, preferable to the physical unification of races by miscegenation: